Practitioners find that most women’s symptoms tend to fall into one of four typical subgroups:

 - While many women crave sweets, snacks with aspartame (an artificial sweetener) contain phenylalanine that competes with the tryptophan.

-- Vitamin B6 is necessary for converting tryptophan to serotonin, and which may explain why B6 helps suppress some women’s PMS symptoms.
+- Vitamin B6 is necessary for converting tryptophan to serotonin, and which may explain why it helps suppress some women’s PMS symptoms.

 - Sodium is necessary to keep serotonin active, which may be why salt cravings are also common during PMS.